CSS-Windows/WindowsDiag/UEX/WVD-Collect/WVD-Collect-ReadMe.txt

 	o Microsoft-Windows-RemoteAssistance/Operational

-When used together with the "-Profile" command line parameter, the following data are also collected (if present):
+When used together with the "-Profiles" command line parameter, the following data are also collected (if present):

 • FSLogix log files:
 	o C:\ProgramData\FSLogix\Logs